GCorbel/sbire/README.md

 ## Configuration

-By default, the language is en-US.
-You can change it by adding a file `~\.sbire\config.yml` and put `lang: fr-FR` in it.
+By default, the language is en-us.
+You can change it by changing the file `~\.sbire\config.yml` and put `lang: fr-FR` in it.

 ## Bind phrase and commands